Welding-arc:

 Different processes for specific benefits

-The economy of the Shielded Metal process is occasionally at loss when compared with other Welding-arc processes capable of continuous metal deposition, because of the necessity of interrupting the work to discard the remaining butt-end and to clamp a new electrode in the holder.
-Time is also needed to remove the solidified slag between passes.
+The economy of the Shielded Metal process is occasionally at loss when compared with other Welding-arc processes capable of continuous metal deposition.

-In any case most Welding-arc welders work only for a specified duty cycle at every Current level, to prevent overheating.
+In any case most Welding-arc welders work only for a specified duty cycle at every Current level, to prevent overheating of the equipment.

-But in general, except when the work can be mechanized for long stretches of uniform welds, this remains the process of choice for industrial structures, bridges, ships, where there is no alternative to expert manual work.
+But in general, except when the work can be mechanized for long stretches of uniform welds, SMAW remains the process of choice for industrial structures, bridges, ships, where there is no practical alternative to expert manual work.

 High productivity...